 Auto-flowering cannabis strains are the descendants of a wild strain of hemp first identified as "Ruderalis" in Russia during the early 1940s.

-Most strains of cannabis are known as "photoperiod" strains and don't start flowering (making buds) until they get specific signals from the sun that winter is coming, and so need special light schedules to be induced into making buds.
+These are different from most strains of cannabis, which are known as "photoperiod" strains.
+Photoperiod plants don't start flowering (making buds) until they get specific signals from the sun that winter is coming, and so need special light schedules to be induced into making buds.

-Conversely, Ruderalis plants don't wait any type of signal.
-Instead Ruderalis plants start flowering when they reach 3-4 weeks of age no matter what's going on with the sun, and their buds are mature only 2-3 months from seed.
+Conversely, Ruderalis plants don't need any type of signal.
+Instead Ruderalis plants start flowering when they reach 3-4 weeks of age no matter what's going on with the sun or light schedules, and their buds are ready to harvest only a few months from seed.